jeremy8883/search-challenge/README.md

 # Assumptions

 * I didn't see `null` values in the data files (although I did see them hidden in some of the description strings), but I figured that this would need to be accounted for.
-To search for a null value, enter "<<NULL>>" as the search term.
+To search for a null value, enter `<<NULL>>` as the search term.
 The downside with this approach is that if you actually wanted to search for that same string value, you can't.
 I didn't think it was worth it to revamp the UI for this very rare scenario.

 * The requirements mention: